Enhance Your Psychology Practice as a Prescribing Provider

 Clinical Psychopharmacology Career Outlook

-Employment in the mental health field is on the rise, with the U.S. Bureau of Labor Statistics reporting 8% growth for psychologists and 23% growth for mental health counselors.1 Factors like increased awareness of mental health and a focus on rehabilitation over incarceration are driving this demand.2
+Join the latest advancement in the field of psychology; the practice of psychopharmacology.
+Employment in the mental health field is on the rise, with the U.S. Bureau of Labor Statistics reporting 8% growth for psychologists.1 Factors like increased awareness of mental health and a focus on rehabilitation over incarceration are driving this demand.2

 To apply for admission to the online MS in Clinical Psychopharmacology program: